PredictiveEcology/SpaDES.Workshops/README.md

 ```
+# Restart your R session so it is clear
+# Ctrl-shift-F10 if you are in Rstudio #

 # If you have any of our packages or their dependencies, please update them first
 # Get latest versions of key SpaDES packages from CRAN
 dependencies <- tools::package_dependencies("SpaDES", recursive = TRUE)

-# Update any versions of the dependencies of those packages
+# Update any versions of these dependencies that are already on your machine
 update.packages(oldPkgs = unlist(dependencies), ask = FALSE)

-# install the latest version of the SpaDES packages
+# install the latest version of the SpaDES packages and any dependencies not yet installed
-install.packages("SpaDES")
+install.packages("SpaDES", dependencies = TRUE) # install "suggested" packages too with TRUE

+# For the workshop, there is one piece that is not in the CRAN version
+# Restart your R session so it is clear
+# Ctrl-shift-F10 if you are in Rstudio #
+reproducible::Require("devtools") # installs if needed, and loads
+devtools::install_github("PredictiveEcology/SpaDES", ref = "development")

 ```

 For a direct link to the workshops, click on the top navigation bar.